davidlougheed/strkit_paper/5_ga4k/README.md

-# UNUSED
+# Mendelian inheritance analysis: other trios

+## Notes

-These scripts are not used in the publication, and are kept for personal reference.
+ - These scripts are to be run on Rorqual, not Narval like the others.
+ - Before running the setup script, make sure to run setup and generate benchmark regions in the `../2_giab_calls` folder.